Fossil fuels or mineral fuels are

 coal

-is an abundant fossil resource that consists mostly of carbon.
+Coal is an abundant fossil resource that consists mostly of

-on the type of coal.
-Coal reserves are located all over the world.
+depending on the type of coal.
+Coal reserves are located all over

-Electric utilities consume about 87 percent of the total coal
+the world.
+Electric utilities consume about 87 percent of the

-produced.
-In the United States, coal is used to generate more than
+total coal produced.
+In the United States, coal is used to

-U.S. coal goes to Western Europe, Canada, and Japan.
-Coal is
+world.
+Most exported U.S. coal goes to Western Europe, Canada, and

-recovered from the earth by surface mining or deep mining.
-Surface
+Japan.
+Coal is recovered from the earth by surface mining or deep

-mining, or strip mining, is less expensive and usually occurs on
+mining.
+Surface mining, or strip mining, is less expensive and

 oil